HSouhaib/JustSoheibSJ/README.md

 - 👋 Hi, I’m @JustSoheibSJ
-- 👀 I’m interested in .Net 5 , JavaScripts
+- 👀 I’m interested in .Net, C#, JavaScript
-- 🌱 I’m currently learning ASP.net and React
+- 🌱 I’m currently learning ASP.net core .
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...